 - Fresh cranberries and lemon slice for garnish

 - Start with creating your lemon twist.
-See instructions above or watch this video tutorial if you're not sure how to make a lemon twist garnish.
+See instructions above or watch the video below if you're not sure how to make a lemon twist garnish.

 - Once you're make your lemon twist, take the leftover flesh of the lemon and use that to rub onto the rim of your martini glass in order to make it sticky.